Lng123/Recette/README.md

 # Recette
 > Recette is a web-based application that keeps track of the expiry dates of foods for the user.
 It allows the user to take a picture of a receipt, and generates a list of food items (raw produce), with the recommended expiry dates.
+The user will also have the option to manually add and remove food items onto the list.
+As the food items near the expiry date, Recette will send an email notification to the user.
+The user will also be able to search for recipes that uses the ingredients that the user selects.
+Recette also shows the available food banks nearby for the user to donate unwanted.

 ## Website
 > https://recette.life